 Leeming LUT Pro

-Leeming LUT Pro™ is the world's first unified, corrective Look Up Table ( LUT ) system for supported cameras, designed to maximise dynamic range, fix skin tones, remove unwanted colour casts and provide an accurate Rec709 starting point for further creative colour grading.
+Leeming LUT Pro™ is the world's first unified, corrective Look Up Table ( LUT ) system for supported cameras, designed to maximise dynamic range, fix skin tones, and provide an accurate Rec709 image with zero effort.
+The LUTs have an average measured dE(2000) <0.5, meaning they are visually indistinguishable to the human eye.

 Leeming LUT Pro